puppetlabs/puppetserver/documentation/known_issues.markdown

 -Djava.io.tmpdir=/some/other/temporary/directory
 ```

-When Puppet Server is installed from packages, this property should be added
+When Puppet Server is installed from packages, add this property
-to the `JAVA_ARGS` variable defined in either `/etc/sysconfig/puppetserver`
+to the `JAVA_ARGS` and `JAVA_ARGS_CLI` variables defined in either
-or `/etc/default/puppetserver`, depending on upon your distribution.
-Note that
+`/etc/sysconfig/puppetserver` or `/etc/default/puppetserver`, depending on
+your distribution.
+Invocations of the `gem`, `ruby`, and `irb` subcommands
+use the updated `JAVA_ARGS_CLI` on their next invocation.
+The service will
-the service will need to be restarted in order for this change to take effect.
+need to be restarted in order to re-read the `JAVA_ARGS` variable.

 ## Diffie-Helman HTTPS Client Issues